How to Hedge Stocks with CFDs

 There are a wide variety of different derivative products available for traders, each come with their own characteristics, advantages and disadvantages.
 Here are a few of the most common:

-An investor wishing to hedge their long position in the stock market can do so by taking a bearish position in their chosen, relevant financial derivative; and vice versa.
+An investor wishing to hedge their long position in the stock market can do so by taking a short position in their chosen, relevant financial derivative; and vice versa.

 Contracts For Difference (CFDs) represent a contract between two parties agreeing to exchange the difference in the price of an asset between when the position is opened and when it is closed.